Suspect's dislike for drugs, homelessness may have led to shootings that killed 4 in metro Phoenix - KESQ

 Byers told investigators that he did not call for medical aid for the victims because they “didn’t deserve it,” according to court documents.

-“Knowing that Iren Byers will have to face the consequences of his unjustified actions is the start of justice to be seen,” Detective Brandi George, a Mesa police spokesman, said in a statement.
+“Knowing that Iren Byers will have to face the consequences of his unjustified actions is the start of justice to be seen,” Detective Brandi George, a Mesa police spokeswoman, said in a statement.